What are the top 10 habits for healthy ageing? The good and the bad

 Studies have shown that even moderate exercise can significantly reduce the risk of chronic diseases like diabetes, cardiovascular disease, and certain types of cancer [5].

-The absence of physical activity can have far-reaching consequences, not just for your physical well-being, but also for your mental health, manifesting as increased levels of stress and decreased cognitive function.
+The absence of physical activity can have far-reaching consequences, not just for your physical well-being, but also for your mental health.
+A lack of exercise can manifest to increased levels of stress and decreased cognitive function.

-Incorporating regular exercise isn’t just a personal choice; it’s a professional necessity.
-In the long run, it’s not just about adding years to your life, but life to your years.
-So, what’s the action plan, you might ask?
+Incorporating regular exercise shouldn’t just be a personal choice but a necessity.
+In the long run, it’s not just about adding years to your life, but really more about adding life to your years.
+So, what’s the action plan?

 Well, it’s simpler than you think.
 Ditch the notion that you need to hit the gym for hours.
 Short bursts of high-intensity exercises can be equally effective.
 Even simpler movements like taking stairs instead of the elevator, walking during conference calls, or incorporating dance—if it’s a passion of yours—into your routine can make a meaningful difference.